 Gooey, rich, and delicious!
 This Earthquake Cake is full of chocolate, pecan, and coconuts and is an explosion of flavor with each bite!

-- Prepare cake batter according to package directions.
+Prepare the cake batter according to package directions.

-- Meanwhile, in a large bowl, combine cream cheese, butter, powdered sugar, vanilla and salt.
+Meanwhile, in a large bowl, combine the cream cheese, butter, confectioners' sugar, vanilla, and salt.

-- Beat with a mixer until combined and dollop the mixture over the cake and then spread out.
+Beat with a mixer until combined.
+Dollop the mixture over the cake, and spread it out.

-- Sprinkle chocolate chips on top and bake for about 50 minutes or until center is set.
+Sprinkle chocolate chips on top and bake for about 50 minutes, or until the center is set.